-The Velocity Trigger Service provides a trigger service to detect when a Target SET's velocity reaches a predefined level.
+The Velocity Trigger Service provides a trigger service to detect when a Target SET's velocity reaches (i.e., meets or exceeds) a predefined level.
 The client (SUPL Agent) is notified when a velocity event is triggered.

 A client (SUPL Agent) which requests the Velocity Trigger Service from the SLP.
 The SUPL Agent resides in the network (Network Initiated case).